willibrandon/firebird-resources/Firebird.Testcontainers/README.md

 Firebird.Testcontainers is a fluent testcontainer builder for Firebird Docker images.

 Firebird.Testcontainers uses [Testcontainers for .NET](https://dotnet.testcontainers.org/) to spinup a docker container directly from the C# (unit test) code.
-This requires a docker service running locally.
+This package requires a docker service running locally.

 ## Installation